dlu-ch/dlb/doc/ex_context.rst

    Raises :exc:`ValueError`, if *name* was imported in the associated :term:`context` or one of its outer contexts, but is invalid with respect to the restriction an importing context (can be this context and any outer context).

-   Raises :exc:`.dlb.ex.context.NonActiveContextAccessError`, if the associated context is not an :term:`active context`.
+   Raises :exc:`NonActiveContextAccessError`, if the associated context is not an :term:`active context`.

 .. describe:: del env[name]